Skip to main content

 Outcome

-The dripping stopped and the airflow returned to its pre-service strength.
-Both faults traced back to the reassembly, not to any damage from the wash itself.
+The rubbing noise stopped and the airflow returned to its pre-service strength.
+Both symptoms traced back to the wheel's position on the shaft, not to any part damaged during the wash.

 What this case teaches us

-Two new faults after one service usually point back to the work
+Noise and weaker air after one service usually point back to the reassembly

-• When water and weak airflow start right after a wash, suspect the reassembly before suspecting damage.
+• When airflow drops and a soft noise appears right after a wash, suspect the reassembly before suspecting a failing part.

 Ready to get started?